 In Japan, the regulatory notice on the LCR, based on the international agreement issued by the Basel Committee with necessary national revisions, was published by Financial Services Agency (on October 31, 2014).
 The notices have been implemented since the end of March 2015 with phased-in minimum standards.
-Averages of Nomura's month-end LCRs for the three months ended March 31, 2017 was 180.0%, and Nomura was compliant with requirements of the above notices.
+Average of Nomura's LCRs for the three months ended March 31, 2018 was 153.6%, and Nomura was compliant with requirements of the above notices.
 As for the NSFR, it is not yet implemented in Japan.